 The Dynamic CCS modelling platform is a bespoke computer program specifically built for studying the full CCS value chain.
 It allows for analysis and decision-making by multiple stakeholders in a capture project, including the emissions producer.

 The capture plant, the compression system, the transport network and the storage site are all examined as part of this model.
 The purpose of the platform is to optimise all stages of the value chain, and seek and prove technical efficiencies which can be applied at post-combustion sites in Australia and around the world.
 The result will be will cost savings embedded in the design and construction of CCS plants globally.

 The CTLab, located at ANU, houses state-of-the equipment including an electron microscope capable of automatically imaging the mineralogy of core materials or cuttings at a resolution of a few microns up to samples of several centimetres in extent, and will enable scientists to observe carbon dioxide being trapped in aquifer rocks.

 The core scanning facility represents value to CarbonNet because it measures micro-scale (pore) measurements of geometries and processes to compare to macro‐scale measurements of bulk petrophysical properties derived from SCAL.
 This allows for upscaling to be calibrated between pore and sample scale, equivalent in scale as progressing from sample to reservoir flow unit.

-Marine Monitoring Network and Seabed Processes – will allow for validation of monitoring and verification technologies in the marine environment.
+Marine Monitoring Network – will allow for validation of monitoring and verification technologies in the marine environment.
 This is an important consideration when developing offshore storage projects when taking account of environmental sensitivities.
 Marine monitoring research assets will be operated by the CSIRO based on the world-leading marine monitoring expertise of their Oceans and Atmosphere Flagship.

 Image courtesy of CSIRO.
 Photo by Carly Devine.